-New Section 13(1) states that DEL may provide WCCC services by vouchers and contracts.
+New Section 14(1) states that DEL may provide WCCC services by vouchers and contracts.

-New Section 13(2) requires that only child care providers participating in Early Achievers at level 3, 4 or 5 are eligible for a contracted slot.
+New Section 14(2) requires that only child care providers participating in Early Achievers at level 3, 4 or 5 are eligible for a contracted slot.

-New Section 13(3) requires DEL to use data to set contracted slots targets.
+New Section 14(3) requires DEL to use data to set contracted slots targets.
 There must be a balance of family home and center child care programs and an overall geographic distribution.
 The targeted contracted slots are programs located in low-income neighborhoods and that consist of at least fifty percent of children receiving subsidy per RCW 43.215.135.
-It also requires DEL, until August 1, 2017, to award at least 50% of contracted slots for children ages birth to three.
+It also requires DEL, until August 1, 2017, to assure an even distribution of contracted slots for children birth to age five.

-New Section 13(4) requires that the remaining contracted slots be awarded by a competitive process.
+New Section 14(4) requires that the remaining contracted slots be awarded by a competitive process.
 Prioritization will occur with at least one of these characteristics: high-need geographic area; partnering with elementary schools to assist with transition of children to kindergarten; children in child welfare system or diagnosed with special needs.